Agent Development Jobs in USA with Visa Sponsorship

 What visa types are most commonly used to sponsor Agent Development positions?

-The H-1B is the most common path for Agent Development roles requiring a bachelor's degree.
+The H-1B visa is the most common path for Agent Development roles requiring a bachelor's degree.
 Australians may also qualify under the E-3 visa, which has no lottery and allows for faster processing.
 Canadian and Mexican nationals can explore the TN visa if the role maps to an eligible USMCA occupation category.
 Each option has different employer filing requirements.

 Does my degree field need to match Agent Development specifically?